 Today, the brand awareness that belongs to Harley Davidson is exceptional.
 It continues to be one of the most powerful brands in American history.

-Similarly, there are countless examples to be drawn from in the world of sorts.
+Similarly, there are countless examples to be drawn from the world of sports.

 In my own early days of martial arts practice I was taught to mentally REFRAME an attack.
 For example: You are in a bar and a large aggressive person grabs your shirt with their clinched fist and verbally threatens you.
 Most untrained minds would freeze, panic or attempt to frantically get out of the grip using foolish moves that would probably end up in blood and tears… theirs.